28. Money Financed Government Deficits and Price Levels#

 Our model equates the demand for money to the supply at each time \(t \geq 0\).

-These equations take the form of what are often called vector linear difference equations.
+These equations take the form of what is often called vector linear difference equations.

 In this lecture, we’ll roll up our sleeves and solve those equations in two different ways.